The Holiday Spirit

 Serve with Christmas House, and bring smiles to children – and parents

 As Buddy in the movie “Elf” says, “Smiling’s my favorite.”
-With Christmas just around the corner, Northland has the perfect opportunity for you to help others do just that.
+With Christmas coming soon, Northland has the perfect opportunity for you to help others do just that.

-Northland’s fourth Christmas House is happening December 11.
+Northland’s fifth Christmas House is happening December 10.
 This is a fun and festive Christmas shopping experience for parents experiencing financial difficulty.
 The event empowers them to give Christmas presents they would not otherwise be able to provide for their children, as well as connects them with our church and leaders.

-“We just ask for gifts, and we never know how much is gonna come in.
-God just provides,” shares Matthew Shiles, Northland’s Local Missions director.
+“We just ask for gifts, and we never know how much will come in.
+God just provides,” shares Matthew Shiles, Northland’s Missions director.

 “I’m always amazed when the volunteers come back,” says Shiles.
 “They’re just beaming.
 Connections have been made.”